APPENDICES

 ACADIA

-René, son or daughter of Jean Livois and René Duponte, married Hursule, son or daughter of Hetiense Potevin and Anne Daigle, at St.-Pierre-du-Nord, Île St.-Jean, today's Prince Edward Island, in October 1740.
+René, son of Jean Livois and René Duponte, married Hursule, perhaps Ursule, daughter of Hetiense Potevin and Anne Daigre, at St.-Pierre-du-Nord, Île St.-Jean, today's Prince Edward Island, in October 1740.

 ~

-Another member of the family lived on Île St.-Jean before Le Grand Dérangement but probably was no kin to René.
-Pierre Livois, born at Drago or Drayé, Normandy, France, in c1722, came to Acadia by May 1751, when he married Anne, daughter of Denis Boudrot, at Port-Lajoie on the island.
-They had a single child, daughter Marie-Anne, born at Port-Lajoie in March 1752.
-Pierre remarried to Marie-Madeleine, daughter of Michel Poirier, at St.-Pierre-du-Nord, Île St.-Jean, in January 1753.
-Marie-Madeleine gave him three more children, all born at St.-Pierre-du-Nord: Marie-Madeleine, born in November 1753, Pierre, fils in June 1755, and Judith in July 1757.
+Another Livois lived on Île St.-Jean before Le Grand Dérangement but probably was not kin to René.
+Pierre, son of Jean Livois and Louise Basile, born at Drago or Drayé, Normandy, France, in c1722, came to the French Maritimes in c1740 probably as a young fisherman.
+He married Anne, daughter of Acadians Denis Boudrot and Agnès Vincent of St.-Famille, Pigiguit, at Port-La-Joye, Île St.-Jean, in May 1751.
+They had a single child, daughter Marie-Anne, born at Port-La-Joye in March 1752.
+The following August, a French official called Pierre the widower of Marie Daigre, not Anne Boudrot, when he listed him as a fisherman and farmer at Étang-St.-Pierre on the north shore of the island with daughter Marie-Anne, age 5 months.
+Pierre remarried to Marie-Madeleine, daughter of Acadians Michel Poirier and Jeanne Bourgeois, at nearby Havre-St.-Pierre in January 1753.
+Marie-Madeleine gave him three more children, all born on the island: Marie-Madeleine in November 1753; Pierre, fils in June 1755; and Judith in July 1757.

 LE GRAND DÉRANGEMENT